Knowledge Center

 Breathing with Quadriplegia

 For most people, breathing is a natural action.
 We do not think about it, yet is vital to our existence.
 But for those living with quadriplegia, the muscles required for breathing are paralyzed, rendering them unable to breathe on their own without mechanical assistance.
-Quadriplegia (or tetraplegia) is the paralysis of all four limbs [...]
+Quadriplegia (or tetraplegia) is the paralysis of all four limbs or […]